Historic Offaly house warmly welcomes Ukrainian refugees

+15 people who fled the hell of the war in Ukraine are currently living in the outhouses of Loughton House near Moneygall.

-A historic house has opened its arms in welcome to 15 Ukrainian refugees fleeing the terror of the war in their homeland.
+A historic house near Moneygall has opened its arms in welcome to 15 Ukrainian refugees fleeing the terror of the war in their homeland.

 Its owners run part of the premises as a B&B and they were delighted to welcome in the refugees from Ukraine some weeks ago.